anufrievroman/calcure/readme.md

 - Operation with fewest key presses possible
 - Todo list with subtasks and timers ⌚
 - Birthdays of your abook contacts
-- Import of events and tasks from calcurse
+- Import of events and tasks from calcurse and taskwarrior
 - Icons according to the name ✈ ⛷ ⛱
 - Privacy mode ••••• to obfuscate events and tasks
 - Plain text database in your folder for cloud sync